 Many people are worried with grammar and such like when writing a blog post.
 Trust me – people prefer to read text written as if you were speaking, so write as if you are speaking and don’t worry too much about the grammar.
-That’s not to say you want to sound ignorant and completely uneducated, but you can use your normal talking language for blog posts and still be extremely popular with your audience.
+That’s not to say you want to sound ignorant and completely uneducated.
+You can use your normal talking language for blog posts and still be extremely popular with your audience.

 When writing content for your blog, you might like to consider the following 11 recommendations: